singhbishtabhishek/RAG-Implementation/README.md

 # RAG (Retrieval Augmented Generation)-Implementation

 RAG (Retrieval-Augmented Generation) is a method that enhances LLMs (like GPT) by allowing them to access external information during generation.

 This project implements a simple RAG pipeline using Google Generative AI, Langchain and chroma vector database.It retrieves relevant documents using embeddings, then passes them to a language model to generate grounded and context-aware answers.

+# How RAG work

+**Ingest**

+Loads the files, link or given data.

+**Embed**

+Convert the document into vector representations.

+**Store**

+Save vectors in a vector database (in this case Chroma)

+**Retrieve**

+When the question is asked, RAG converts it to vector and retrieve the most relevant answer to the question frm the given document or link.

+**Generate**

+Generate acccurate and relevant answer.

 # Features

 **-** Document retrieval with ChromaDB

 **-** Embedding powered by Google Generative AI